JoeC5/Washington_BEV_analysis/README.md

 3)	Washington state passed the “Move Ahead Washington” bill in 2022 which states that all 2030 model year cars sold, purchased, or registered in the state are to be electric. (https://www.nbcnews.com/news/us-news/washington-state-plans-ban-non-electric-vehicles-2030-rcna21683).
 This will, over time, impact the state’s annual surplus capacity and should be on the government’s radar to plan for additional energy sources.

 # Additional Deep Dive Opportunites
 1)	Marketing and sales of electric vehicles: Year over year sales of electric vehicles have been trending up since 2017 with large increases of 51% for 2021, 52% for 2022, and 119% for 2023.
 The largest concentrations of sales are in King County, Snohomish County, and Pierce County.
 This makes sense as King County hosts office space for Microsoft, Amazon, Google, Meta, Costco and others.
 Large number of employees of these companies have stock options with a typical vesting cycle of five years.
 Over the past 5 years these companies’ stock prices have increased 50% to 270%.
-Deep dive into county demographics to understand potential buyers for 2024 through 2027/28.
+Deep dive into county demographics to understand potential buyers and strategic planning for 2024 through 2027/28.

 2)	Entrepreneurial-minded folks will have an interest in this report as the number of privately and governmental owned charging stations has not, in my opinion, kept up with the increase in EV sales.
 As of September I found there to be a total of 2,150 charging stations throughout the state.
 My feeling is there is opportunity to service the increasing need for EV charging stations as state drivers transition from combustion engines to electric (with the help of Washington’s “Move Ahead Washington” bill.
 A deep dive leveraging this brief with additional data analysis of traffic flow, current EV charging station locations/mapping, data on current usage, cost to develop, and anticipated ROI from operations needs to be done.